Crimes for Loitering and Prowling

 - attempted to conceal himself or herself or any object he or she was carrying;

-- refused to identify himself;
+- refused to identify himself or herself;

 - took flight upon seeing the police arrive.